mfem/web/src/electromagnetics.md

 ### Joule Mini Application

-The transient magnetics mini application, named `Joule` after the SI unit of energy (and the scientist James Prescott Joule, who was also a brewer), is intended to demonstrate how to solve transient implicit diffusion problems.
+The transient magnetics mini application, named `joule` after the SI unit of energy (and the scientist James Prescott Joule, who was also a brewer), is intended to demonstrate how to solve transient implicit diffusion problems.
 The equations of low-frequency electromagnetics are coupled with the equations of heat transfer.
 The coupling is one way, electromagnetics generates Joule